terminal42/contao-bynder/README.md

     token: 'foobar'
     tokenSecret: 'foobar'
     targetDir: 'bynder_assets' # The target dir the bundle downloads assets to.
 Make sure it is RELATIVE to your specified contao.upload_path (In that case it would be default store the images in /files/bynder_assets)
+    derivativeName: foobar_derivative # See documentation of Bynder settings
     derivativeOptions: # See documentation of Bynder settings
         w: 3000
         h: 3000